 - 1 – 15 ounces organic garbanzo beans, rinsed and drained

 - ¼ teaspoon cumin

 - Fill the bottom of a steamer with 2 inches of water and bring to a boil.
 Add kale to the steamer basket and cover.
 Steam for 5 minutes, or until very soft.
-Remove kale from steamer basket and set aside to cool (pat kale dry with paper towels to remove any excess moisture.)
+Remove kale from steamer basket and set aside to cool.
+Pat dry to remove any excess moisture.

 - To a high speed blender, add the water, cashews and garlic in a high speed blender and process until smooth and creamy.